TMJ Treatment: An Overview

 TMJ symptoms can reoccur due to:

-Take note of what triggers your TMD, and take steps to relieve your pain and discomfort.
-Call our office for a custom-made nightguard, Botox treatment, or other TMJ therapy if you need professional care.
+Take note of what triggers your TMD and take steps to relieve your pain and discomfort.
+If you need professional care, call our office for a custom-made nightguard, Botox treatment, or other TMJ therapy.